Judith Whitworth: Career

-Prior to her move to academia, Whitworth worked in hospitals both in Australia and overseas, including as Research Fellow at the Tenon Hospital in Paris, France in 1973-74 and as Visiting Registrar at Guys Hospital, London in 1974-75.
-She was first physician and later nephrologist at the Royal Melbourne Hospital 1978-1991.
-From 1994 to 1996 Whitworth was Chair of the Medical Research Committee of the National Health and Medical Research Council.
+Prior to her move to academia, Whitworth worked in hospitals both in Australia and overseas, including as Research Fellow at the Tenon Hospital in Paris, France in 1973-74 and as Visiting Registrar at Guy's Hospital, London in 1974–75.
+She was first physician and later nephrologist at the Royal Melbourne Hospital 1978–1991.
+From 1994 to 1996 Whitworth was chair of the Medical Research Committee of the National Health and Medical Research Council.

-In 1997, Whitworth was the first woman to be appointed Chief Medical Officer in the Commonwealth Department of Health and Family Services for a three year term.
+In 1997, Whitworth was the first woman to be appointed chief medical officer in the Commonwealth Department of Health and Family Services for a three-year term.
 She then became Director of the John Curtin School of Medical Research from August 1999 to July 2009.
-Alongside her academic responsibilities she was President of the High Blood Pressure Research Council of Australia from 1999 to 2001 and Chair of the World Health Organisation Global Advisory Committee on Health Research from 2005 to 2011.
+Alongside her academic responsibilities she was president of the High Blood Pressure Research Council of Australia from 1999 to 2001 and chair of the World Health Organisation Global Advisory Committee on Health Research from 2005 to 2011.

 Whitworth was honoured to present the Paddy Woolcock Lecture at the biennial Woolcock gala held by the Prince Charles Hospital Foundation in 2014.
 Earlier lectures had been given by Professor Peter Doherty and Professor Fiona Wood.

-She has been a member of the Council of the Charles Darwin University from its inception in 2003 to date.
-She is on the Board of Therapeutic Innovation Australia and Chair of its Clinical Trials Infrastructure Committee.
+She has been a member of the council of the Charles Darwin University from its inception in 2003 to date.
+She is on the Board of Therapeutic Innovation Australia and chair of its Clinical Trials Infrastructure Committee.